IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 rook-ceph-osd-prepare-worker5.body.cp.fyre.ibm.com-jclnq          0/1     Completed   0          4h16m
 ```

-If any of the pods are in an error state, you can check the logs by using `kubectl logs`.
+If any of the pods are in an error state, you can check the logs by using `oc logs`.

 ### Obtain an entitlement key